OldSneerJaw/synctos/README.md

 ```

 * `object`: An object that is able to declare which properties it supports so that unrecognized properties are rejected.
 Additional parameters:
+  * `allowUnknownProperties`: Whether to allow the existence of properties that are not explicitly declared in the object definition.
+Not applied recursively to objects that are nested within this object.
+Defaults to `false` if the `propertyValidators` parameter is specified; otherwise, it defaults to `true`.
-  * `propertyValidators`: An object/hash of validators to be applied to the properties that are supported by the object.
+  * `propertyValidators`: An object/hash of validators to be applied to the properties that are explicitly supported by the object.
 Any validation type, including those for complex data types, may be used for each property validator.
 Undefined by default.
-If defined, then any property that is not declared will be rejected by the sync function.
+If defined, then any property that is not declared will be rejected by the sync function unless the `allowUnknownProperties` parameter is `true`.
 An example:

 ```
     myObj1: {